-In the Start and End columns in the Protect archives dialog box, set the time range of the video file to protect.
+In the Protect archives dialog box, set the Start

-Select how long to protect the video file for, from one of the following options:
+Select how long to protect the video file from one of the following options:

 - For x days

-- The video file is protected for the number of days that you select.
+- The video file is protected for the selected number of days.

-- The video file is protected until the date that you select.
+- The video file is protected until the selected date.

 If you cancel the protection settings in the Protect archives dialog box, the incident report is still created.